gzavo/gzavo.github.io/_pages/about.md

 &emsp;<b>(II)</b> _fundamental biomedicine,_ <br>
 &emsp;<b>(III)</b> _clinical applications._ <br>

-These operate in strong synergy to unlock answers that are not possible in a single-domain view.
-On the one hand the application of high-performance computing techniques allows fundamental investigations (such as cellular-scale mechanisms) in extreme detail.
+These are applied in strong synergy to unlock answers that are not possible in a single-domain view.
+The application of high-performance computing techniques allows fundamental investigations (such as cellular-scale mechanisms) in extreme detail.
 These complement the capabilities of experimental methods and allow access to detail that is not possible with the current measurement technologies.
-On the other hand, multi-scale computational methods enable the transfer of knowledge from fundamental research towards clinical applications.
+Multi-scale computational methods enable the transfer of knowledge from fundamental research towards clinical applications.
-In both cases the high-performance computing techniques provide the necessary means to design and build **achievable** (optimal scaling in performance and energy usage) and **actionable** (verified, validated, and uncertainty quantified) solutions.
+In both cases the high-performance computing techniques provide the necessary means to design and build **achievable** (optimal in performance and energy usage) and **actionable** (verified, validated, and uncertainty quantified) solutions.
 I develop these methods primarily within the context of the Digital Human Twin (aka.
-Virtual Human), with the prospect of most methods being tranferrable to a wider range of the upcoming Digital Twins.
+Virtual Human), while most methods are tranferrable to a wider range of the upcoming Digital Twins.
 <br><br>

-**Current and past projects** <br>
+**Recent projects** <br>

-- <small> CompBioMed - (EU Horizon, Co-PI, WP leader, 2020) </small>
+&emsp;&emsp; <small> ThromboRisk - (EU MSCA, PI, 2025) </small>
-- <small> GEMINI - (EU Horizon, Co-PI, WP leader, 2024) </small>
+&emsp;&emsp; <small> Vacular Immunology (Co-PI, 2025) </small>
-- <small> MMD Impulse grant (Co-PI, 2024) </small>
+&emsp;&emsp; <small> MMD Impulse grant (Co-PI, 2024) </small>
-- <small> Vacular Immunology (Co-PI, 2025) </small>
+&emsp;&emsp; <small> GEMINI - (EU Horizon, Co-PI, WP leader, 2024) </small>
-- <small> ThromboRisk - (EU MSCA, PI, 2025) </small>
+&emsp;&emsp; <small> CompBioMed - (EU Horizon, Co-PI, WP leader, 2020) </small>